All 9-1-1 calls are directed to the North Bay OPP who act

 as the Township of The Archipelago’s Central Emergency Reporting Bureau

 Police emergencies are redirected to the West Parry Sound OPP detachment.

 Ambulance calls are redirected to the Parry Sound ambulance base (EMS).
-EMS does not have any boats, so if you're property can only be accessed by water, you may be responsible for transport of the patient to a mutually agreed upon location to meet the ambulance.
+EMS does not have any boats, so if your property can only be accessed by water, you may be responsible for transport of the patient to a mutually agreed upon location to meet the ambulance.
 If you are unable to transport the patient, or if the patient is not stable enough to be transported, EMS may coordinate with the OPP marine unit for transportation to your location, or Ornge Air Ambulance Service may be contacted.
 However, the OPP marine unit and/or air ambulance may not be accessible in all emergency situations, so you must be prepared.